• Skip to primary navigation

 Recipe Tips

-• Shake off the extra chocolate.
-Use a fork to dip the eggs.
-Tap the bottom of the fork on the edge of the chocolate bowl several times.
-The chocolate will drain through the tines.
+• Use a fork to dip the eggs so that the chocolate can drain through the tines.
 This will help get your chocolate to peanut butter ratio just right.
-Very important.

 📖 Recipe

-Two healthy peanut butter eggs, once with a bite out of it.
+Close up of peanut butter egg with a bite out of it.

 Amanda McGillicuddy